nicho-n/c-shell/README.md

 # shell
-the last c program I have written for now.
+the most recent c program I have written for now.